NHS Or Private Treatment?

 We provide the full range of treatment on the NHS including crowns, bridges and dentures allowing us to give complete dental care at the lowest possible cost.

 If you pay for NHS dental treatment, there are three standard charges.
 The amount you pay depends on the treatment you might need to keep your teeth and gums healthy.
 All charges apply to an overall course of treatment, and not the individual items within the course of treatment.
-You will only pay one charge for each course of treatment - even if you need to visit your dentist more than once to finish it.
+You will only pay one charge for each course of treatment – even if you need to visit your dentist more than once to complete the course of treatment.

 If you need more treatment within the same charge band (for example, an additional filling) within two months of completing a course of treatment, you do not have to pay anything extra.